 Most late nests seen in northern states are most likely re-nesting attempts due to the failure of the first nest.
 Florida has had egg laying as late as August.

-Both males and females will build their nest in a tree, (dead or decaying) a utility pole, or take over another species of woodpecker home.
+Both male and female Red-bellies will build their nest in a tree, (dead or decaying) a utility pole, or take over another species of woodpecker home.

 Red-bellied Woodpeckers will also nest in man-made birdhouses